 Among Veterans, healthcare costs and losses in productivity due to treating mental health disorders costs about $6.2 billion in the first 2 years after separation.6

 All military branches are working both individually and together to combat the stigma surrounding mental health to provide better support to troops and Veterans.6

 Veterans and Mental Health Treatment

-American Addiction Centers offers programs that specialize in treating veterans with substance use disorders and co-occurring disorders (addiction that occurs with a mental health disorder).
-Desert Hope in Las Vegas and Recovery First in Florida offer a program called Salute to Recovery that addresses addiction, mental health, grief, and trauma and offers anger management and couples counseling to help veterans manage their diagnoses and live a healthy, fulfilling life.
+American Addiction Centers offers programs that specialize in treating Veterans with substance use disorders and co-occurring disorders (addiction that occurs with a mental health disorder).
+All of the AAC treatment centers offer a program called Salute to Recovery that addresses addiction, mental health, grief, and trauma and offers anger management and couples counseling to help Veterans manage their diagnoses and live a healthy, fulfilling life.

 Military service can be challenging, but the challenges don’t always end when your enlistment does.
 It can be hard to ask for assistance, but getting help doesn’t make you weak; it shows how strong you are.

 Call to speak with an admissions navigator at Sunrise House.
 They can answer any questions you may have about substance use treatment for Veterans, help you start the admissions process, and check your benefits coverage.

 You can also instantly.
 Please don’t wait to get the help you deserve.